AccountCorrelation/oursCode/README.md

 ## "Corpus" Generation
 ```
 ACCM uses a function RandomWalk(·) to generate account sequences, which works as follows: it starts at a vertex
-(account) ai and proceeds along an uniformly randomly selected edge to visit its neighboring account
+(account) a~i~ and proceeds along an uniformly randomly selected edge to visit its neighboring account
 at each step, until the maximum length L is reached.
 ```
 ## Representation Learning